Segmentation of Photovoltaic Module Cells in Uncalibrated Electroluminescence Images: Evaluation

+\phantomsection For this benchmark, \gls{EL} images were processed sequentially running only on the CPU.
+Note, however, that the implementation was not optimized in terms of the runtime and only parts of the pipeline utilize all available CPU cores.
+To this end, additional speedup can be achieved by running parts of the pipeline in parallel or even on a GPU.

-\addition[label=a:approx-runtime,ref=c:runtime]{On average, about \SI{6}{\minute} are required to segment all solar cells in a high resolution \gls{EL} image (\cf \cref{fig:el-pv-segm-runtime}).} Preprocessing is computationally most expensive, cell extraction is on average cheapest.
-The standard deviation of the curve extraction and model estimation, however, is larger than that of the preprocessing and the cell extraction (see \cref{fig:el-pv-segm-runtime-std}).
-This is mostly due to dependency upon the total number of ridge edges and the number of resulting curves combined with the probabilistic nature of \gls{LO-RANSAC}.
+On average, it takes \SI{1}{\minute} and~\SI{6}{\second} to segment all solar cells in a high resolution \gls{EL} image (\cf \cref{fig:el-pv-segm-runtime}).
+Preprocessing is computationally most expensive, curve and cell extraction are on average cheapest.
+The standard deviation of the model estimation step is highest (see \cref{fig:el-pv-segm-runtime-std}), which is mostly due to dependency upon the total number of ridge edges and the number of resulting curves combined with the probabilistic nature of \gls{LO-RANSAC}.

 Interestingly, processing \gls{EL} images of monocrystalline solar modules takes slightly longer on average than processing polycrystalline solar modules.
-This is due to large gaps between ridges caused by cut-off edges that produce many curve segments which are not merged.
+This is due to large gaps between ridges caused by cut-off corners that produce many disconnected curve segments which must be merged first.
 Conversely, curve segments in polycrystalline solar modules are closer, which makes it more likely that several curve segments are combined early on.

+\addition[label=a:manual-processing,ref=c:runtime]{An average processing time of \SI{1}{\minute} and~\SI{6}{\second} is substantially faster than manual processing, which takes at least several minutes.} \addition[label=a:field-measurements,ref=c:runtime]{ For on-site \gls{EL} measurements with in-situ imaging of \gls{PV} modules, the processing times must be further optimized, likely by at least a factor of ten.
+However, in other imaging environments, for example material testing laboratories, the runtime is fully sufficient, given that the handling of each module for \gls{EL} measurements and the performance evaluation impose much more severe scheduling bottlenecks.}